RikunjSindhwad/Task-Ninja/README.md

   ```
 ## Getting Started

-To get started with TaskNinja, please refer to the [Getting Started Guide](https://github.com/RikunjSindhwad/Task-Ninja/wiki/Getting-Started) in our Wiki.
+To get started with TaskNinja, please refer to the [Getting Started Guide](https://github.com/RikunjSindhwad/Task-Ninja/wiki/Getting-Started) in Wiki.
 It provides step-by-step instructions on installation and usage.
 You can find all workflows in [Task-Ninja-Workflows](https://github.com/RikunjSindhwad/Task-Ninja-Workflows)

 ## Contributing

 I welcome contributions from the community!
-If you'd like to contribute to TaskNinja, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to TaskNinja, please follow [Contribution Guidelines](CONTRIBUTING.md).

 ## License